kyungho-ryu/u2g_POMDPy/README.md

 - UAVs are deployed to the 25 cells and serve GMUs at the center of cells with 20 m altitude.
 Each UAV has A2A links toward other UAVs at the adjacent cells including diagonal ones.
 - Red symbol indicates ground control center that controls the location and trajectory of each UAV using ad-hoc networking under partially observable conditions dependent on GMU mobility.
 Therefore, GMUs reach the Internet through multi-UAVs network.

+## GMU mobility prediction model

+we develop a simulator based on the Cell-based Probabilistic Trajectory Prediction (CPTP) model as a semi-lazy GMU mobility model.
+In disaster environment without sufficient trajectory data of GMUs, the CPTP model can continuously improve performance by dynamically re-constructing the model whenever a new trajectory of GMUs is observed.